-- QCLs classified as CL1, CL2, CL4, and CL5 with either bilateral or one-sided distributions must achieve a Capability Index Target Cpk and Ppk ≥1.33 & demonstrated statistical control. - Standard Dimensions with either bilateral or one-sided distributions must achieve a capability Index Target Cpk and Ppk >1.0 & demonstrated statistical control
+- QCLs classified as CL1, CL2, CL4, and CL5 with either bilateral or one-sided distributions must achieve a Capability Index Target Cpk and Ppk >1.33 & demonstrated statistical control. - QCLs classified as CL3 with either bilateral or one-sided distributions must achieve a capability index target Cpk ≥ 1.33 (unless superseded by a customer specific requirement).
+The Ppk must be ≥ 1.33 or 100% inspection and/or error prevention employed. - Standard Dimensions with either bilateral or one-sided distributions must achieve a capability Index Target Cpk and Ppk >1.0 & demonstrated statistical control